Teams pay a heavy cost to move up in the draft and it doesn't always work out.

-- The Browns packaged the Falcons’ 2012 fourth-rounder to Minnesota to move up and draft Richardson third overall.
+- The Browns packaged the Falcons' 2012 fourth-rounder to Minnesota to move up and draft Richardson third overall.
 He was traded to the Colts in Week 3 of the 2013 season.
-Indianapolis cut him in March 2015 and didn’t make it out of training camp with Oakland last season.
-In April, Richardson signed with Baltimore.
+Indianapolis cut him in March 2015 and after failing to latch on with the Raiders and Ravens, Richardson was out of the NFL by August 2016.

 - Weeden had a solid rookie season but injuries and spotty play cost him his starting job in 2013.
-He was released at the end of that season and Cleveland continues its search for a franchise quarterback.
+He was released at the end of that season.

-With Andrew Luck guaranteed to go to the Colts with the first pick in the draft, Washington decided to go after Baylor quarterback and Heisman Trophy winner Robert Griffin III.
-The only catch was that the Redskins needed to move up to the second pick of the draft, which was held by the Rams.
-The Redskins got their guy by dealing their first-round picks in 2012, ‘13 and ‘14 and their second-rounder in ‘12.
+With Andrew Luck guaranteed to go to the Colts with the first pick in the 2012 draft, Washington decided to go after Baylor quarterback and Heisman Trophy winner Robert Griffin III.
+The only catch was that the Redskins needed to move up to the second pick, which was held by the Rams.
+The Redskins got their guy by dealing their first-round picks in 2012, '13 and '14 as well as their second-rounder in '12.
 The Rams then parlayed these picks into even more.
 Try to follow the bouncing ball.